One of the most heartbreaking things a parent can learn is that their otherwise healthy baby has sustained a brachial plexus injury during delivery.

 Yes.
 Our firm has vast experience in handling brachial plexus injury cases.
 We have recovered millions of dollars for our clients and their families.
-Furthermore, we have ensured that our clients recieve the necessary medical treatment to maximize the function of their injured arm and live a normal productive life.
+Furthermore, we have ensured that our clients receive the necessary medical treatment to maximize the function of their injured arm and live a normal productive life.
 Many times this treatment includes physical and occupational therapy.

 What Is A Brachial Plexus Injury And How Can It Be Caused?

-The brachial plexus is a bundle of nerves that allows for muscle control of the shoulder, arm, elbow, wrist, hand and fingers.
-Brachial refers to the arm and plexus refers to a network of nerves.
+The brachial plexus is a bundle of nerves that allows for muscle control of the shoulder, arm, elbow, wrist, hand, and fingers.
+Brachial refers to the arm, and plexus refers to a network of nerves.
 Brachial plexus injuries most often occur with a shoulder dystocia presentation during delivery.

 A shoulder dystocia presentation is when a baby’s head has been delivered, but the shoulders are stuck behind the mother’s pelvic bone and cannot be freed.
 This is considered an obstetrical emergency.
 If excessive traction or force is applied to the baby’s head by the physician or the mom’s belly by a nurse to release the shoulder, the brachial plexus nerves can be stretched causing the injury.
 This injury is also known as Erb’s palsy.

 Although many babies with brachial plexus injuries are larger than average at birth (macrosomic), newborns of all sizes can have these injuries.
 The general consensus is that brachial plexus injuries occur in 2-5 out of 1000 births.
-Unfortunately, with the proper maneuvers, nearly all cases of shoulder dystocia can be resolved without any injury to the baby.
+Fortunately, with the proper maneuvers, nearly all cases of shoulder dystocia can be resolved without any injury to the baby.